 The preparation of the consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
-Actual results could differ from those estimates.
+Actual results could differ from those estimates under different assumptions and conditions.
+The most significant estimates in the preparation of the consolidated financial statements are investment valuation, revenue recognition, and income taxes.